AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/guided-analysis/funnel/funnel-friction-analysis.md

 ---
 title: Funnel friction analysis
-description: Learn how to use the funnel friction view in Adobe Product Analytics, which provides a visual representation of a critical user journey in your product and helps you determine where there is friction in it.
+description: Learn how to use the funnel friction view in Customer Journey Analytics, which provides a visual representation of a critical user journey in your product and helps you determine where there is friction in it.
 feature: Guided Analysis
 role: User
 level: Beginner